Home > Glass > Glass & Glazing Technologies Increasing Efficiency of Building Systems

 Types Of Architectural Glass

 There are different types of glass available in the market and the selection of glass for the projects are based on energy studies.
-Glass with low external reflection is used to avoid maximum reflectivity on outside façade which can affect the nearby building.
+Glass with low external reflection is used to avoid maximum reflectivity on the outside façade which can affect the nearby building.

 Glass with low internal reflection help to avoid the mirror effect from inside of a building at night, maximum visibility and light transmission.
 It also controls solar heat gain.
 Looking into these parameters, the selection of glass should be done as per sun path analysis and thermal comfort studies.
 Different types of glass, including low-E coated glass like double silver glass, triple silver glass, etc., can be used in the façade.
 Das explains the importance of performance studies, which are very much necessary before selection of glass.
 Glass selection should allow maximum daylight to come inside the building to reduce artificial light inside, but control solar heat gain, says Das.